aikar/nope/README.markdown

 application.

 ## Install
-Noop is ready to be installed from NPM, but may also be manually added to your project with git submodules.
+Nope is ready to be installed from NPM, but may also be manually added to your project with git submodules.
 First CD to your project root.
 Ensure a directory named `node_modules` exists if using git.

   - Install with NPM:
-     - `npm install noop`
+     - `npm install nope`

   - Install with GIT:
      - As a submodule:
-        - `git submodule add git://github.com/aikar/noop node_modules/noop`
+        - `git submodule add git://github.com/aikar/nope node_modules/nope`
         - `git submodule update --init --recursive`

 ## Usage
-Noop returns a function from its module which allows you to register autoloaders.
+Nope returns a function from its module which allows you to register autoloaders.

 First say you have projectroot/lib/Foo/Bar.js with